varunkumar/pixdex/README.md

-# Pixdex - AI-Powered Wildlife Photo Indexer
+# PixDex

-An intelligent photo indexing application that helps organize and search wildlife photos using AI-powered metadata extraction and semantic search capabilities.
+A photo indexing and search application using AI for image analysis.

 ## Features

-- Multi-source photo indexing (Local drives, Google Drive)
-- AI-powered metadata extraction (animals, colors, patterns, etc.)
-- Advanced search capabilities (location, date, semantic search)
-- Daily Instagram suggestion feature
-- Configurable LLM backend (OpenAI, Grok3)
-- Vector store-based semantic search
-- Modern React UI with responsive design
+- Index photos from local directories and Google Drive
+- AI-powered image analysis for content, subjects, and context
+- Search photos by text queries, subjects, and semantic similarity
+- Generate captions and hashtags for social media sharing

 ## Prerequisites